angieadams68/manatapcandleco/README.md

 ### MVP:
   * Create your own Candle.
-  * Read about different aromas.
+  * Read about your candle / aromas
   * Update your candle with aromas, color, symbol.
-  * Delete any features you don't want.
-  * Dropdown option to guide you through our site.
-  * Search bar to view our site for non-candle items.
-  * Sumbit a form for gift customizations!
+  * Delete the candle off your cart!
+Check out other options!

  ### Additional Features:
 * Leave us a review section.